Winter storm causes O'Hare runway accident as Arctic front bringing record-setting cold, snow for 60M moves in

 An Arctic invasion is underway, and tens of millions are in its path.

-A quick-moving storm system creating icy conditions that caused a plane to slide off the runway at Chicago's O'Hare International Airport is pushing east, bringing snow, freezing rain and gusty winds to the eastern two-thirds of the country -- even as a surging cold front ushers in record-breaking cold temperatures.
+A quick-moving storm system creating icy conditions that caused a plane to slide off the runway at Chicago's O'Hare International Airport is pushing east, bringing snow, freezing rain and gusty winds to the eastern two-thirds of the country -- even as a surging cold front brings record-breaking temperatures.

 "We do have the potential for some snow in the forecast tonight and into tomorrow as this Arctic cold front moves in," Fox News Senior Meteorologist Janice Dean said on "Fox & Friends."
 "We're going to see record-setting cold as well as winter weather advisories for over 60 million folks."